jrawbits/VE-Installer/ReadMe.md

 computer that supports R.

-To use the VE-Installer, just clone it, install a development environment, setup the configuration file, and run suitable `make` targets, including a runtime environment and an installer.
+To use the VE-Installer, just clone it, install a development environment, setup the configuration file, and run suitable `make` targets to build (for example) a runtime environment and an installer.
 Full instructions and references materials are included below and in various referenced files.

-You can use this build process with any version of VisionEval, though for older versions, you will need to construct a suitable "VE-components.yml" file.
-The process for setting up that file is described in detail in the most recent code branches of the [VisionEval-dev repository][VE-dev].

 [VE-dev]: https://github.com/visioneval/VisionEval-dev "VisionEval Development"
 [VEInstaller]: https://github.com/visioneval/VE-Installer "VisionEval Installer"

-Full instructions for installing and using VE-Installer below presented below.

 # What You Get